Skip to content

 Public Education

-He’s only three feet tall, weighs about 60 pounds and he’s teaching local children important safety tips.
-Leon Lifesaver visits students at Leon County elementary schools throughout the year.
-Leon is part of a comprehensive injury prevention program established by Leon County EMS.
-Leon instructs students on how to dial 9-1-1 in an emergency and what to say to the operator on the other line, why children should wear bike helmets, how to cross the street safely, and other warnings.
-Leon also makes appearances at public events like Springtime Tallahassee and the Tallahassee Festival of Lights Parade.
-For information on how to get Leon scheduled at your school or event, call 850-606-2100.
+Invite Teddy Bear-a-medic to appear at your next event!
+Always ready to lend a paw, this friendly “Bear-a-medic” helps promote the health and safety of residents and visitors at schools, community trainings, and events.
+Teddy instructs students on how to dial 9-1-1 in an emergency and what to say to the operator on the other line, why children should wear bike helmets, how to cross the street safely, and other warnings.
+Teddy also makes appearances at public events like Springtime Tallahassee and the Tallahassee Festival of Lights Parade.
+Request Teddy attend a training or event by calling 850-606-2100.

 Community CPR and AED Classes